Algebra 611, Fall 2009

 Syllabus

-We will cover a fair amount of commutative algebra this semester.
-However, this is a course in Algebra and not in Commutative Algebra.
+The textbook for this class is Knapp's Basic Algebra.
+Be advised that this book covers the bare minimum of the necessary material many lecture topics (especially in 612) are not sufficiently covered there.
+I will expect you to take lecture notes.
+We will cover a fair amount of commutative algebra, however, this is a course in Algebra and not in Commutative Algebra.
 It is aimed at all graduate students, and the syllabus is a result of many compromises.
-People who are thinking about doing research in algebra later on are advised to get a supplementary textbook, ideally Introduction to Commutative Algebra by Atiyah and MacDonald.
-This is an amazing book that covers commutative algebra in much greater depth and detail than our course yet philosophically it is very close to Knapp's textbook.
-It is also cheap, short, and contains a treasure trove of exercises.
+People who are thinking about doing research in algebra are advised to get a supplementary textbook, ideally Introduction to Commutative Algebra by Atiyah and MacDonald.
+This is an amazing book that covers commutative algebra in much greater depth and detail than our course.
+This is a short book but it contains a treasure trove of exercises.
+Another amazing book is Lang's Algebra.
+It covers practically all basic algebra necessary for the working mathematician.
+There are many other nice textbooks, for example Abstract Algebra of Dummit and Foote, Artin's Algebra, and Rotman's Advanced Modern Algebra.
+There are also many textbooks devoted specifically to Galois Theory,

+Algebra is a language, and as with any language, the key to success is practice.
+I will distribute homework problem sets weekly and you should expect to spend a considerable amount of time solving these problems.
+At the beginning, you will probably have a feeling that each problem requires its own proof strategy and that some problems are really tricky to solve.
+However, at some point you will start to recognize the same old tricks and methods reused over and over again.
+You will become an algebraist!
 There are certain things you can do to systematically improve your problem-solving techniques.
 For example, I am a big fan of active reading of mathematical textbooks.
 This means that each time you see a little statement, lemma, or theorem, you should try to come with its proof, or at least with the main idea of the proof, before you read the proof in the book.
 In fact, sometimes it is easier to come up with your own proof than to read a polished argument, because sophisticated notation can obscure a simple underlying principle.
 This is especially true for arguments (abundant in algebra) that amount to checking many little straightforward steps.
-However, some arguments are truly tricky and if your attempt to prove something on your own ends in failure, you will appreciate someone's ingenuity better (and then you can add this argument to your own bag of tricks).
+However, some arguments are truly tricky and if your attempt to prove something on your own ends in failure, you will better appreciate someone's ingenuity.